larsks/rhel-osp-upgrade-docs/overview.md

 ## Scenario 3: Service-by-service with parallel compute

-For most services this scenario is identical to scenario 2, with the exception of the Nova APIs and compute services.
+For most services this scenario is identical to scenario 2, with the exception of the Nova controller and compute services.
 Rather than upgrading your existing Nova environment as part of this process, you deploy new nodes running the Havana Nova services.
 You wait for existing workloads on your Grizzly compute nodes to complete (or